-Ever wonder what it really takes to become wealthy and financially successful?
+Here’s what it really takes to become wealthy and financially successful.

-Assuming you don’t have a very rich relative who leaves you a lot of cash or you’re not on track to be the next Silicon Valley tech startup wunderkind, then you’re probably taking the same path most of the rest of us take:
+(Assuming, of course, you don’t have a very rich relative who leaves you a lot of cash or you’re not on track to be the next Silicon Valley tech startup wunderkind.)

-Again, the real answer is complex and nuanced and includes factors both within your control (like skill and agency) and completely outside of your ability to influence or change (such as longstanding systemic issues and plain dumb luck).
+It includes factors both within one person’s control (like skill and agency) and completely outside of an individual’s or household’s abilities to influence or change.

 This is what financially successful people tend to do differently, and how it pays off: